element-hq/policies/docs/ems/privacy_notice.md

 The data we collect in our transaction database, including Personal Data, is not shared with third parties, except for the purposes of determining the validity of a payment.
 In this case we may share the name and email address associated with the purchase with the credit card holder, your company's accounting department, or with our payment processor when responding to a chargeback.

 We use a third-party, [Quaderno](https://quaderno.io/policies/privacy/), to help us with tax automation within our billing system.

+**Lead generation and marketing information**

+We might collect information about you through adverts placed in third-party platforms such as [LinkedIn](https://www.linkedin.com/), [Twitter](https://twitter.com/) or [Google](https://www.google.com/).
+Whenever you click an advert on these platforms you may be asked to provide details such as:

+* Email address
+* Organisation of employment
+* Job title

+Within each of these adverts you will be notified of the legal basis under which your data will be processed.
+This information will be stored on our marketing automation platform [Force24](https://www.force24.co.uk/) and our CRM system [Pipedrive](https://www.pipedrive.com/), and will be processed in accordance with this policy.

 #### 2.2.2 Information we collect automatically as you use the service:

 **Connection Information**